Developer Reference v1

 }

-Changes the cryptocurrency type for an existing unpaid order.
-A new payment address is generated and the crypto amount is recalculated at the current price.
+Switches the cryptocurrency type for an existing unpaid order.
+A new payment address is issued and the crypto amount is re-priced at the current rate.
 The USD amount remains unchanged.

-api_key string Optional Your API key.
-If provided, must match the order's key
+Your API key.
+If provided, must match the order's owning key.

 {